davidnnaji/J1708_T4/README.md

 # Design
 The entire library revolves around a `J1708` object that is intended to represent a single port connection to the bus.
 This object is logically bound to a Teensy serial port on the of the users choice.
 All example use ports 3 and 4 by default to help avoid conflicts.

 One object is enough for interacting with the bus.
-Two objects can be linked together to create a simple passthrough gateway.
-The example script, `simpleGateway.ino`, should provide enough information to get acquainted with instantiating an object and linking multiple objects.
+Two objects can be linked together to create a simple network passthrough.
+The example script, `simplePass.ino`, should provide enough information to get acquainted with instantiating an object and linking multiple objects.
 The following component diagram provides the exact architecture of the example script.

 <p align="center"><img src="images/gateway-arch-com-dia.png" alt="Gateway Architecture Component Diagram" width="550"/></p>

 # Serial API Usage
 ## Runtime Configuration
 ### Help
-The `j1708config` command is useful for adjusting the display and the gateway port settings during runtime.
+The `j1708config` command is useful for adjusting the display and the device port settings during runtime.
 You can bring up the help page with the following command to see the available options.

 ```
 j1708config <port> -h